Wai-Technologies/raaghu-docs/docs/Tutorials/Application-Configurations.md

 # Applications Configurations

-After page creation we need to add below path into main.tsx file.
+After creating the page, add the following path to the main.tsx file:

 For example : -